 Prosperity: The construction of Kokokali will be financed through donations, in addition to support from the government.
 The school will be economically sustainable.
 A proportion of the students’ activities in agriculture, livestock management, hydroponics and construction will generate profits ensuring financial viability.

-A school building in San Andrés Payuca in Mexico founded on an alternative educational model that integrates agriculture, …
+A school building in San Andrés Payuca in Mexico founded on an alternative educational model received the Bronze Award. …

 Julio Amezcua of AT103 in Mexico sees the most outstanding aspect of the “Kokokali” project is its engagement with the …

 Our website search engine covers the web pages including project descriptions and expert profiles, PDFs, images and videos on the LafargeHolcim Foundation website.
 To improve your search results, here are some tips: